Summer 2017 update: My FI studio is currently full. Click here to read about other options for studying Feldenkrais.

 While most FI lessons are about an hour, I meet with new students for 90 minutes.
 This gives us ample time for an informal interview to orient us to your needs and goals, a one-hour FI lesson, a consultation about what you can expect from Feldenkrais, and discussion of possible courses of study.

 My regular Functional Integration availability is Mondays through Thursdays.
-During the school year, I also teach some Sunday mornings.
 To schedule lessons or learn more, contact me.

 Lesson Fee & Sliding Scale